kubeflow/website/content/docs/started/getting-started-multipass.md

 +++
 title = "Microk8s for Kubeflow"
+description = "Quickly get Kubeflow running locally on native hypervisors" weight = 2
++++

-description = "Quickly get Kubeflow running locally on native hypervisors" weight = 10 toc = true bref = "This document will outline steps that will get your local installation of Kubeflow running on top of Microk8s inside of a native Hypervisor.
+This document outlines the steps that you can take to get your local installation of Kubeflow running on top of Microk8s inside of a native Hypervisor.
 Multipass is used to create a the native VM.
-Microk8s is used to provide a simple, single-node Kubernetes cluster."
+Microk8s is used to provide a simple, single-node Kubernetes cluster.
-[menu.docs]
-  parent = "started"
-  weight = 2
-+++

 By the end of this document, you'll have a local installation of a Kubernetes cluster along with all the default core components of Kubeflow deployed as services in the pods.
 You should be able to access JupyterHub notebooks, and the Kubeflow Dashboard.